Chsalinetti/Simple-Cyber-Asset-Management-API/README.md

 Endpoints:

 GET /assets:            Returns a list of all cyber assets in the database
+                        Filtering can be done with the query parameter 'type' Pagination cam ne done with the query parameters 'page' and 'limit'

 POST /assets:           Adds a new cyber asset to the database
                         Accepts cyber asset data in JSON format: